webb1es/portfolio-v2/docs/PROMPTS.md

-# AI Agent Prompts by Development Phase
+# Client-Focused AI Agent Prompts

-## Phase 1: Project Setup & Core Structure
+## Phase 1: Client Conversion Foundation

-### Prompt for Phase 1

 ```
-Create a Next.js portfolio website with TypeScript and Tailwind CSS.
-For this first phase, focus only on:
+Create a Next.js portfolio website with TypeScript and Tailwind CSS specifically designed to attract potential clients and make it easy for them to hire me.
+For this first phase, focus on:

-1. Project initialization with the following:
+1. Project initialization:
    - Next.js with App Router
    - TypeScript (strict mode)
    - Tailwind CSS